Safety 📅 2026-03-29 ⏱ 11 min read

 TinEye

 Free tier available.
 Finds exact image copies but not facial matches.
 Best used for finding the original source of a specific photo.
-Won't catch catfish who crop or modify stolen images.
+It will often miss cases where someone crops or modifies a stolen image.

 Step-by-Step: Running a Catfish Check with Unveil